metaplex-foundation/developer-hub/src/pages/core/plugins/transfer-delegate.md

 The `Transfer Delegate` Plugin is a `Owner Managed` plugin that allows the authority of the Transfer Delegate Plugin to transfer the Asset at any time.

-The Transfer Plugin will work in areas such as;
+The Transfer Plugin will work in areas such as:

 - Escrowless sale of the Asset.
 - Gaming scenario where the user swaps/loses their asset based on an event.